gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### PMD Console Output (i)

-It is now possible to have [PMD static analysis](userguide/pmd_plugin.html) output results directly to the console.
+It is now possible to have [PMD static analysis](userguide/pmd_plugin.html) print results directly to the console.

     pmd {
       consoleOutput = true